 Five Tips to Keep Your Home Safe while You are on Vacation

 Before we get going, a word on home security.
 These tips are meant to help make your home NOT look like a target for thieves.
 We didn’t include home security systems, but it is something we use and highly recommend.
 Ours will alert us and the police if there’s a break in, but there is not a lot we can do if we are several states – or countries – away.
 We believe strongly that prevention is the best medicine, and that includes home break-ins when we’re not there.
 The only thing better than having a home security system is having one that never needs to be used.
-(Not because you never leave home, but because the thieves don’t know you left!)
+Not because you never leave home, but because the thieves don’t know you left!

-Don’t Advertise that You’re Not Home
+#1: Don’t Advertise that You’re Not Home

 We hear this advice a lot, but we still see friends and neighbors posting their vacation plans and travel pictures all over social media.
-Our friend Joe*, who lives just down the street, spent Easter in Mexico, with their whole family AND the family that lives behind them.
+Our friend Joe*, who lives just down the street, spent Easter in Mexico, with the whole family AND the family that lives behind them.
 They left on Good Friday for “a few days of fun.”
 They had margaritas on the beach and went deep sea fishing.
 They came back on Wednesday.
-Thankfully, their home was still intact because they do have neighbors who see that, shake their heads and peep out the window occasionally to make sure everything’s okay.
+Thankfully, their home was still intact because they do have neighbors who see that, shake their heads, and peep out the window occasionally to make sure everything’s okay.
 Don’t be like Joe.
 Hold onto all of those fun photos and wild stories until you get back.

 One other thing you shouldn’t do is advertise an empty house with your luggage tags.
 When you put your home address on those luggage tags, you’re letting everyone know where there’s an empty home.
 That’s an open invitation for a bad guy to burgle it while you’re gone.
 The risk may be low, but it’s not zero.